 3. Additional models may be added by clicking the “+” button.

 4. Orient and size your model for printing.
 Generally, printing in or near the middle of the plate is best.
 Also, be sure to orient your model to minimize overhangs and for the easiest removal of support material.
 Select your model by clicking on it.
 Then select the appropriate tool from the menu bar on the left to modify your print.

-The Move button allows you to shift the position on the plate, the Rotate button rotates the model on multiple axes, and the Scale button changes the size of the model.
+The Move button allows you to shift the position on the plate, the Rotate button rotates the model on multiple axes, and the Resize button changes the size of the model.

 Models that overlap or fall off the edge of the build plate will be highlighted in red.
 Models too large for the build plate may be split into multiple pieces using the Split Tool